Troubleshoot Docker Desktop

 This page contains information on how to diagnose and troubleshoot Docker Desktop, and how to check the logs.

-Select the Question mark icon near the top-right corner of Docker Dashboard, then Troubleshooting.
+• Select the Troubleshoot icon near the top-right corner of Docker Dashboard.

 The Troubleshooting menu contains the following options: